mrtmmn/Medium-Article-1-HW/README.md

 Write an article, giving your opinion on something you have learned in this course.
 This can be something you like doing, something you find interesting, a guide on how to do or use something in particular, or even just an article describing the journey of learning Android and Java.
 It's up to you.

-The only requirement is that the article is at least 150 words long.
+The only requirement is that the article is at least 150 words long (not counting snippits of code).

 Some of the topics we've covered so far: